A class of open surfaces with algorithmically solvable homeomorphism problem: Classification of admissible trees

-\begin{defi} An admissible tree is \bydef{reduced} if none of Moves 1--3 can be performed.
-For ease of reference we say that an admissible tree has property $(R_i)$ if Move $i$ is not possible. \end{defi}
+\begin{defi} Let $T$ be an admissible tree.
+For $i\in\{1,2,3\}$, we say that $T$ has Property~$(\RR_i)$ if Move $i$ cannot be performed.
+We say that $T$ is \bydef{reduced} if it has property $(\RR_i)$ for all $i$. \end{defi}

-We leave to the reader the tedious but elementary task of checking that Moves~1--3 do not change the associated space $L(T)$ up to equivalence.
-We then have the following proposition: \begin{prop} There is an algorithm which to any admissible tree $T$ associates a reduced admissible tree equivalent to $T'$. \end{prop}
+We leave to the reader the tedious but elementary task of checking that Moves~1--3 do not change the homeomorphism type of the associated space $L(T)$.
+We then have the following proposition: \begin{prop} There is an algorithm which to any admissible tree $T$ associates a reduced admissible tree equivalent to $T$. \end{prop}

 \begin{proof} Starting with $T$, apply Move 1 as much as possible, then Move 2 as much as possible, then Move 3 as much as possible, then Move 1 again etc. Each time a move is applied, the number of vertices of the tree goes down, hence the process eventually stops. \end{proof}